emmadann94/Hello-World/README.md

 # Hello-World
 For data analysis course
-Hello, I'mEmma, learning new stuffis fun!
+Hello, I'm Emma, learning new stuff is fun!